anasolomon/blog/readme.md

   res.redirect("/");
 });
 ```
-Every the two items from the object post get pushed into the array postArray.
-Now I want to display both key values into my root route page by using some EJS:
+The two items from the object post get pushed into the array 'postArray' everytime.
+Now I want to display both of these key values (title and body) into my root route page by using some EJS:
 ```html
 <% for (let i = 0; i < htmlArray.length; i++) { %>
    <% const currentPost = htmlArray[i]; %>